blueskythlikesclouds/RflTemplates/README.md

 # RflTemplates

-Binary templates for Hedgehog Engine 2 RFL files.
+010 Editor binary templates for Hedgehog Engine 2 RFL files.

 All of these were dumped from the game executable.